-On the streets, where the drug is sold illegally for recreational purposes, it can be found under slang terms such as sulphate, speed, uppers, wake ups, whites, base, billy whizz, and whizz.
-If you or a loved one are addicted to amphetamines and are unable to stop using the drug, this means that you have developed a physical dependence and/or addiction.
+On the streets, where the drug is sold illegally for recreational purposes, it can be found under slang terms such as sulphate, speed, uppers, wake-ups, whites, base, billy whizz, and whizz.
+If you or a loved one are addicted to amphetamines and are unable to stop using the drug, this means that you have developed physical dependence and/or addiction.

 Call us now on 0203 553 9263 and start your journey to recovery!